 Healthy Skin & Fur.
 Grooming keeps skin and fur healthy.
 As they clean themselves, cats also search their skin and fur for dirt, sores or parasites and vacuum away buggy pests.
 Eww!
 Of course, that also can take care of shedding issues but can lead to cat hairballs upon occasion.

 Waterproof Fur.
 Sebaceous glands at the base of each hair release an oily secretion—sebum—which lubricates and waterproofs the hair coat when your cat licks herself.
-Grooming also removes shed hair and prevents mats, which get in the way of temperature regulation.
+Grooming also removes shed hair and prevents mats, which impede temperature regulation.

 Kitty Warmers & Cool Cats.
 Healthy fur falls in loose layers that protect the cat’s body from injury, and insulates her from temperature extremes.
 That keeps her warm in cold weather and cool in hot temps.
 It can actually help protect against over-heating.
 A well-groomed coat free of mats can be fluffed and allows air to pass between the hairs and cool the skin.
 Cats also pant to cool themselves when they are very hot—but panting is a kitty danger signal!
 Since cats don’t have effective sweat glands, they lick skin and hair, and the saliva evaporation keeps Kitty cool.